ETolboom/blg/docs/wiki/Modeling-Considerations.md

 - Small wording variations ("Send invoice" / "Invoice the customer") are usually tolerated.
 - Very short or generic labels ("Task 1", "Process", "Do something") may match poorly or ambiguously.
-- Language matters — the model performs best on English labels.
+- Language matters: the model performs best on English labels.
 Non-English labels may match less reliably.

 **Recommendation:** use descriptive, domain-specific labels on all BPMN elements.